The Reformed Churches in the Netherlands

 7. Various Activities of Church Members

-In many places Reformed day schools have been set up for the education of our children at both elementary and secondary school level as well as at the college level.
 This education is subsidized by the government, but we retain the freedom to make sure the content of curricula is not contrary to Reformed principles.

 There are also Reformed social organizations as well as organizations for helping the handicapped, the terminally ill and the elderly.